China warns U.S. over Hong Kong law as thousands stage 'Thanksgiving' rally

 Demonstrators are angry at police violence and what they see as Chinese meddling in the freedoms promised to Hong Kong when it returned to Chinese rule in 1997, such as an independent judiciary.

-China says it is committed to the “one country, two systems” formula put in place at the handover, and has blamed foreign forces for fomenting the unrest, an allegation repeated on Thursday in response to the U.S. law.
+China says it is committed to the “one country, two systems” formula put in place at the handover, and blames foreign forces for fomenting the unrest, which it did again in response to the U.S. law.

 “This so-called legislation will only strengthen the resolve of the Chinese people, including the Hong Kong people, and raise awareness of the sinister intentions and hegemonic nature of the U.S.,” the foreign ministry said.
 “The U.S. plot is doomed.”